srinivasreddykallem/learningwebsite/README.md

 - Sidebar with social media links and contact information
 - Enroll Form with form validatiion
 - chatbot with responsive resopnses
+- responsive Footer with social media links and required options

 ## Technologies Used